skellis46/finger-pointing-moon/case-for-support.md

 ## Dissemination

 >Information under this heading should build on the details given in the Academic Beneficiaries and Impact Summary sections of the Je-S form.
 Please provide examples of the kinds of outputs you propose to produce during the award and their proposed focus.
 Please explain further how the research will benefit other researchers in the field and – where relevant – academic beneficiaries in other disciplines.
 How do you propose to maximise the value of the proposed research outputs?

+problem 1 specific outcomes:
+    + glossary of terms central to current use of 'embodied knowledge' in dance and somatics practice-research
+    + annotated bibliography of key references regarding embodiment and embodied knowledge
+    + propose possible alternatives/clarification (depending on findings)
+    + critical summation of this analysis published as scholarly journal article (e.g. CP or J of Qualitative Research)

+problem 2 specific outcomes:
+    + annotated bibliography (published online) of 50-100 key published materials that examine epistemics of body-based practice
+    + open access 'visual trace' (e.g. photo series from experimental movement practice with RC)
+    + exhibition of collected "unforgettable experiences of body-based performance"
+    + _The (un)knowable body_ exhibition: resources, insights, notes, images

+problem 3 specific outcomes:
+    + white paper (published on project site) discussing common (and uncommon) language used to describe artistic-scholarly findings.
+A summary of findings as well as a series of broad principles/proposals that articulate ranges of 'articulating new understandings'

+project level outcomes (from all methods)

+- project blog - fortnightly post with updates, speculations, key ideas, quotes, insights, emerging understandings
+- github site for all text materials: radically transparent and OA
+- symposium: using Radhoc’s Unpanel or another Unconference idea)[^1]
+- open access desktop documentary exploring practice-research epistemic principles and values (connected to all four research problems and all methods)
+- develop and publish a set of epistemic principles for body-based practice-research
+- develop and publish a set of epistemic values for body-based practice-research
+- journal article exploring these findings (values and principles)

 + Outputs and Dissemination (what you will do with the knowledge) for your audience:
     * To Beneficiaries – who are they